Zero waste shampoo, zero waste conditioner… finding eco-friendly hair products that actually work can seem pretty impossible!

 The good news is that plenty of (even slightly-)higher quality shampoos don’t have all of these ingredients.
 My husband’s commercial shampoo only has SLS and it claims to be made in a plant that matches electricity with renewable wind credits.

-Here’s my list of zero waste shampoo and conditioner options, from ‘basically still using shampoo and conditioner’ to ‘I’m crunchy AF’.
+Here’s my list of zero waste shampoo and conditioner options, from ‘basically still using shampoo and conditioner’ to ‘welcome to my 100% zero waste bathroom‘.
 As I said before, experiment!
-What works for one may not work for another!
+What eco-friendly hair products work for one may not work for another!

 NB: some of these links are affiliate links, which just means that I’ll get a small portion of the purchase price – at no extra cost to you.
 This money goes towards maintaining the site!